AztecProtocol/aztec-packages/docs/docs/developers/sandbox/guides/run_more_than_one_pxe_sandbox.md

 aztec start --pxe nodeUrl=http://aztec-aztec-1:8079
 ```

-This command uses the default ports, so they might need to be changed depending on yuor configuration.
+This command uses the default ports, so they might need to be changed depending on your configuration.

 You can learn more about custom commands in the [sandbox reference](../references/sandbox-reference.md).